Hive-Academy/roocode-generator/memory-bank/TechnicalArchitecture.md

 - **Filesystem**: Extensive interaction with the local filesystem is managed through the `FileOperations` service, including reading source files, reading/writing configuration, and writing generated output files.
 - **Internal Component APIs**: Key interfaces (`src/core/*/interfaces.ts`) define the contracts between core modules and services, enabling DI and promoting modularity.
 Examples include `IProjectAnalyzer`, `ILLMAgent`, `IFileOperations`, `ILoggerService`, `IMemoryBankService`, `IRulesTemplateManager`.
 - **(Future) Version Control**: While not directly integrated currently, the generated files (e.g., `.roocode/`, `.vscode/copilot/`) are intended to be checked into version control, serving as a passive integration point.

+### 8.x.
+LLM Output Formatting and Parsing Pattern

+For reliable data extraction from LLM responses, particularly for structured outputs like rule lists, we implement a pattern involving:

+1.  **Strict Prompting**: Explicitly instructing the LLM within the prompt to generate _only_ the required content in a predefined format (e.g., Markdown list, JSON array), minimizing conversational text.
+2.  **Dedicated Parsing**: Utilizing specific parsing logic (e.g., `MarkdownListParser` as introduced in TSK-021) to robustly extract the structured data from the LLM's raw response.

+This pattern enhances the predictability and usability of LLM-generated content.

 ## 9. Security Considerations